 We regularly review our CSS, both pre-production and in production.

-As professionals we are aware of our responsibilities, we hold ourselves accountable, and we set high ethical standards for ourselves.
+As professionals, we feel responsible, we hold ourselves accountable, and we set high ethical standards for ourselves.

 And, as professionals, we lead by example.

-If you like this or are curious, get yourself a copy of the book (pay what you want).
+If you like this or are curious, get yourself a copy of the book.

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for companies like Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.
 I love trying things, not only in web development, but also in other areas like philosophy.
 Here on meiert.com I share some of my views and experiences.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!